 Using a clay bar that is too abrasive for your paint type could also result in damage.
 Knowing which grade of clay bar is appropriate for your car’s finish before using it is important to avoid any potential harm to your vehicle’s exterior surfaces.

 In addition to these risks, improperly removing the residue left behind by the clay bar could also cause issues.
 If you fail to remove all of the residue after claying and then waxing or sealing the car’s paint, it may become streaky or hazy as time goes on.
-Properly washing and drying the vehicle with a high-quality microfiber towel after every stage of detailing is essential if you want to ensure your car looks its best.
+Properly washing and drying the vehicle with a high-quality microfiber towel after a major stage of detailing is essential if you want to ensure your car looks its best.

 How To Identify Paint Damage